I’ll try to explain what it means in this article, as it is one of my favourite lighting scenarios for landscape, especially cityscape, photography.

 Any that work… Blue Hour is about tonality.
 For that reason, whether you use a smaller or greater depth of field, higher or lower ISO, wide angle or telephoto… If you only do it at the right moment, the tonality will be the same.

 Most of the images in this post were taken with wide angle lenses.
-The photo of Prague old town below was shot with a long lens (focal length 180mm).
+The photo of Prague old town below was shot with a long lens.

 You’ll definitely need a tripod though.
 Due to low light at this time of day your exposures will necessarily be long.
-Ranging from a few seconds to minutes.
+Lasting at least a few seconds.
 A remote shutter release is also a good idea.
 Otherwise you’ll risk camera shake when pressing the button.

 A few extra tips